PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Prevent

-\premise predicts failures and localizes faults by combining an unsupervised approach for detecting anomalous KPIs with a signature-based approach for predicting failures.
-The supervised nature of the signature-based approach requires long supervised training, and achieves good precision only for failures of types considered during supervised training. \premise indicates that it is indeed possible to predict and localize some types of failures both with good precision and early enough to execute suitable failure prevention actions.
-However, it also highlights the strong limitations of training systems with seeded faults in production, as supervised approaches require.
-We refer to \premise as the baseline to evaluate \prevent.
+The supervised \textsc{PreMiSe}\xspace approach that we developed as a joint project with industrial partners, gives us important insights about the strong limitations of supervised approaches in many industrially-relevant domains. \textsc{PreMiSe}\xspace combines an unsupervised approach for detecting anomalous KPIs with a supervised signature-based approach for predicting failures.
+The signature-based approach requires long supervised training, and achieves good precision only for failures of types considered during supervised training. \textsc{PreMiSe}\xspace indicates that supervised approaches can indeed precisely and timely predict failures, localize faults and identify the fault types.
+It also highlights the strong limitations of training systems with seeded faults in production, as supervised approaches require.

+\textsc{EmBeD}\xspace predicts failures by both computing the Gibbs free energy associated with the KPIs that represent the system state and monitoring anomalous energy fluctuations in production. \textsc{EmBeD}\xspace provides evidence about the correlation between anomalous energy values of the RBM and KPI anomalies that can lead to system failures. \textsc{EmBeD}\xspace predicts failures of the target application as a whole, without any information at the level of the application nodes.

-\loud localizes faults with an unsupervised observational strategy, by identifying the application nodes highly relevant with respect to the causal dependencies between the observed anomalies. \loud assumes the availability of precise anomaly predictions at node-level to limit the otherwise large amount of false alarms.
+\textsc{Loud}\xspace localizes faults with an unsupervised observational strategy, by identifying the application nodes that are highly relevant with respect to the causal dependencies between the observed anomalies.
+It assumes the availability of precise anomaly predictions at system-level to limit the otherwise large amount of false alarms. \textsc{Loud}\xspace shows how to combine Granger causality analysis and page rank centrality to effectively locate faulty components, in the presence of reliable failure predictions.

-\embed predicts failures by computing the Gibbs free energy associated with the KPIs that represent the system state, and monitoring anomalous energy fluctuations in production. \embed predictions address the target application as a whole, without any information about fine-grained anomalies at the level of the application nodes.

-\loud and \embed pave the road to approaches for predicting failures and localizing faults without requiring training with seeded faults.
-In this paper, we integrate the core techniques of \loud and \embed with new components, to define \prevent, an unsupervised approach to predict and localize failures with high precision by relying solely on training during normal executions.